 Applications: It is a preferred medium for animated movies because of its high transparency, its ability to take on colouring and its resistance to forming Newtonian rings (rainbow coloured streaks).
 Another field in which the film is used is airbrushing – in this case because you can score and break it fairly easily and then use it as a template.

-Treatment: Acetate film can be bent without crazing (whitening around the fold line), can be scored and broken even into round shapes, can be cut with an ARTISTS KNIFE or SHEARS.
-For gluing, plastic adhesive containing solvent is best, or the solvent ACETONE can be used pure.
+Treatment: Acetate film can be bent without crazing (whitening around the fold line), can be scored and broken even into round shapes, can be cut with an Cutter or scissors.
+For gluing, plastic adhesive containing solvent is best, or the solvent Acetone can be used pure.